pythonarcade/arcade/doc/advanced/opengl_notes.rst

 This will throw an error immediately.

-When threads are used in a project or underlying libraries there is always the risk that python's garbage collector will run outside the main thread.
-This is just how python's garbage collector works.
+When threads are used in a project or underlying libraries there is always the risk that Python's garbage collector will run outside the main thread.
+This is just how Python's garbage collector works.

-For this reason Arcade's default garbage collection mode requires actively releasing OpenGL objects.
+For this reason, Arcade's default garbage collection mode requires actively releasing OpenGL objects.
 We are doing this for you in the :py:meth:`arcade.Window.flip` method that is automatically called every frame.